-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds numerous books on the history and study of language in Missouri, the Midwest, and the United States generally.
 The broadest term to search is the subject term “language” or “linguistics.”
 For a more specific search in Missouri, simply add the subject term “Missouri” to your search.

 The State Historical Society has many collections with primary source materials related to the study of language.